K-Aris/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach() executes a privided function once for each array element where as .map() creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+    A method is a function that is associated with an object

 3. What is closure?

+    A closure is a function together with a referencing environment

 4. Describe the four rules of the 'this' keyword.

+    a.
+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+    b.
+Whenever a function is called by a preceding dot, the object before that dot is this.
+    c.
+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+    d.
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    The super keyword here is used to call the parent class explicitly.

 ## Project Set up